-Virtus: World Intellectual Impairment Sport is the recognised International Federation for sport for athletes with an intellectual impairment and is responsible for managing and overseeing the eligibility process for athletes wishing to compete in all Virtus and para-sport competition.
+Virtus is the International Federation for sport for athletes with an intellectual impairment and is responsible for managing and overseeing the eligibility process for athletes wishing to compete in all Virtus and para-sport competition.

 Athlete eligibility

 Eligible impairments within Virtus competition are explained below.
 Please note that not all groups are eligible in other para-sport competition.